alshoubakidiya/task-tracker-cli/README.md

 # Task Tracker CLI

 A command-line task management application built in Java.
-Supports creating, updating, deleting, and filtering tasks by status — all persisted locally without any external dependencies.
+Supports creating, updating, deleting, and filtering tasks by status, all persisted locally without any external dependencies.

-Built as part of the [roadmap.sh backend project track](https://roadmap.sh/projects/task-tracker-cli) to apply OOP principles and practice real-world CLI design.
+Built as part of the [roadmap.sh backend project track](https://roadmap.sh/projects/task-tracker) to apply OOP principles and practice real-world CLI design.

 ---